The 11 Best Customer Onboarding Software for your SaaS in 2021

 The final type of onboarding I want to look at is in-app onboarding.
 This refers to any onboarding that takes place within your product.
 It includes product tours, interactive walkthroughs, and other elements like tooltips and checklists.

-The following customer onboarding software apps are perfect for early-stage SaaS companies that want to drive users towards the Aha!
+The following customer onboarding software apps are perfect for early-stage SaaS companies that want to optimize their onboarding experience to drive users towards the Aha!
 Moment and activation.

 Customer Onboarding Software #6 – HelpHero